 Kahlua coffee liqueur.
 The primary difference in methods is using either coffee grounds in the brew or instant coffee.
 I’ve done both and personally prefer going the instant coffee route; the year I tried grounds there was no way to remove every bit of them; even pouring it through cheesecloth didn’t completely work if only because some of the heavenly elixir was lost in the cheesecloth.
 I also like to cook down the sugars and water to get a syrupy consistency before adding the vodka.
 Is it totally necessary?
 Not really; just my personal preference.

 I’ve found that my favorite concoction includes some of my own revisions.
 I use dried espresso instead of instant coffee; I just think it’s a bit richer as a result.
 And beyond the standard water, sugars and vodka I add just a touch of chocolate liqueur to the mix.
 I often use espresso in a chocolate recipe because they are so compatible with each other so I’ve just done ‘opposite day’ and added a bit of chocolate to this espresso based liqueur.
-It’s subtle but it’s there and it’s a good addition.
+It’s subtle but it’s there and it’s a good addition and I love this Homemade Coffee Liqueur (Kahlua)!

 By the way; I don’t recommend that you use either Everclear or your best vodka for this.
-Everclear is often recommended but it’s grain alcohol that has such a high proof that many liquor stores won’t even carry it.
+Everclear is often recommended but it’s grain alcohol that has such a high proof that many liquor stores won’t even carry it; just look for a bottle of 100 proof vodka (Smirnoff has one).
 Using great sipping vodka is also not required; save that for your favorite cocktails.
 Once you mix the vodka with sugars and coffee and let it age a bit; the vodka will mellow out.
 I usually ask a liquor store for a recommendation and spend around $15 for a 750 ML bottle.

 I think better even than Kahlua...your own coffee liqueur using espresso.